Eating Raoul: Critical reception

 Roger Ebert gave Eating Raoul two stars, explaining: "The movie's got some really funny stuff in it, and I liked a lot of it, and I wouldn't exactly advise not seeing it, but it doesn't quite go that last mile.
 It doesn't reach for the truly unacceptable excesses, the transcendent breaches of taste, that might have made it inspired instead of merely clever."

 Vincent Canby of The New York Times wrote: "One mustn't blunt its pleasures by calling it a laff riot.
 It is full of smiles, punctuated here and there by marvelously unseemly guffaws, but most of the time it works its little wonders quietly.
 The comic style is purposely flat, plain and ordinary, like a piece of Pop art."

 Rotten Tomatoes gives the film a score of 85%, with an average rating of 6.7 out of 10, based on 20 reviews.
 The website's critics consensus for the film reads: "Eating Raoul serves up its spectacularly lurid tale with a healthy heaping of pitch-black humor and anarchic vigor."
+Metacritic, which uses a weighted average, assigned the a score of 69 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Home media

 Eating Raoul was first released in 1984 on VHS by CBS/FOX Video.
 On April 13, 2004, the long out-of-print film was released on DVD by Columbia TriStar Home Entertainment.
 On September 25, 2012, The Criterion Collection re-released the film on DVD and Blu-ray.

 Legacy

-Woronov and Bartel later appeared together as Mary and Paul Bland in a cameo in the film Chopping Mall (1986).
-Woronov and Beltran appeared again in Night of the Comet (1984), but not as their Eating Raoul characters; the two also starred together in Bartel's feature Scenes from the Class Struggle in Beverly Hills in 1989.
+Mary Woronov and Paul Bartel later appeared together as Mary and Paul Bland in a cameo in the film Chopping Mall (1986).
+Woronov and Robert Beltran appeared again in Night of the Comet (1984) but not as their Eating Raoul characters; the two also starred together in Bartel's feature Scenes from the Class Struggle in Beverly Hills in 1989.

 Musical

-Eating Raoul, a stage musical adaptation, was presented off-Broadway in 1992, and also played at the Bridewell Theatre in London in 2000.
+Eating Raoul, a stage musical adaptation, was presented off-Broadway in 1992 and also played at the Bridewell Theatre in London in 2000.